tundish/blathnaid/blathnaid/tale/chapters.rst

 Now the Blacksmith had a daughter, who was very pretty, and Jack's age.
 Her name was Bláthnaid. [*]_

 .. [*] Bláthnaid is a name from the Gaeilge tradition.
-In England we would say *Blawnid*.
+In England we would likely say *Blawnid*.

 Chaste
 ------